bonitasoft/bonita-doc/md/rest-api-overview.md

 NOTE: this is to be done only once.
 #### Start a 7.4.0+ Studio
+Make sure the current organization contains a User with name `walter.bates` and password `bpm` Create a new `Registration` process
+Configure the process so that walter.bates will be able to start it Click on the Run button
 #### Login

     $ curl -v -c saved_cookies.txt -X POST --url 'http://localhost:8080/bonita/loginservice' \